-- up to 60% of the Hill Size (HS) 5 meters 4 meters and
+up to 60% of the Hill Size (HS)

-- from 60% to 80% of theHS
+from 60% to 80% of the HS

-- from 80% to 100% of the HS 3 meters.
+from 80% to 100% of the HS

+3 meters.

 All the distance measurers have the clear responsibility to view the measuring area which they were assigned to, and to note the landing distance within this measuring area immediately and to provide the marked distance clearly to the distance recorder (according to art.
 514.1.3) regardless of the actions of the people beside them.